TreeveWhite/sklearn-predict-grades/README.md

 Program uses continus integration Testing through travis-ci.com yet can run the tests individually through files with "test_".
 These tests can all be run manually from within the tests folder.

 ## Description

+This project was my first investigation into how AI is created using Python and the logic surrounding how the sklearn package opperates.
+The project uses the sklearn module and more secifically the KNeighborsClassifier method of the module.
+This algorith  works by finding the  nearest neighbours to the data which is given and then classifying based on these neighbours.
+More details about this can be found in the sklearn documetation avalible on their website.

 ### License
 This project uses the MIT license, see the license file for furthr details.